Dave Colburn

 David Colburn is a fictional character from the British Channel 4 soap opera, Hollyoaks, played by Elliot James Langridge.
 He first appeared in Hollyoaks online spin-off Hollyoaks: The Morning After the Night Before, which explored the dangers of binge drinking.
 After this, Dave made a regular appearance in Hollyoaks as a new student at Hollyoaks Community College.
-Dave left the teen soap in late 2010 after the character was axed in March 2010.
+Dave left the teen soap in August 2010 after the character was axed earlier that year.

-Character creation and casting
+Creation and casting

 Elliot James Langridge was cast as Dave after being turned down for a minor role on Hollyoaks.
 Langridge stated: "I [originally] auditioned for a very small part and I didn't get it.
 Then I got a call back to say that they wanted me to play this other lead role and so I didn't even have to audition [again].
 I was very lucky."

 Dave first appeared in one episode of Hollyoaks before appearing in web-based spin-off Hollyoaks: The Morning After the Night Before.
 Due to the launch of the series, three social networking website groups were created on Bebo for Dave, Josh Ashworth and Sasha Valentine.
 These Bebo pages were regularly updated during the broadcast of The Morning After the Night Before.

 After his initial appearance, it was announced Dave would return to the main Hollyoaks show.

 In early 2010, it was announced that Allan had stepped down from the position of executive producer and that Paul Marquess had taken over the role.
 It was soon revealed that Marquess planned to give Hollyoaks a "shake up", changing the productions team and beginning a cast cull by axing three established characters.
 Stephanie Waring (who plays Cindy Hutchinson) then revealed that all remaining cast members feared their character would be axed.
 One month later, Marquess announced his plans to axe a further 11 characters, including Dave at the end of Langridge's contract.

 Dave departed the main Hollyoaks series on 27 August, but continued to appear on the online spin-off Hollyoaks: Freshers in an exit that was described on the serial's official website as paying homage to his debut in which he first appeared in an on-line spin off of Hollyoaks.